 Governance: With all its flaws, governance in DeFi remains to be one of the main differentiators between DeFi and TradFi as it contributes to the alignment of the project and the community (and the users of the application occasionally) Token holders can play an active role in changing service parameters, deciding where the treasury funds should be allocated, coming up with expansion strategies, and determining changes in other vital parts of the application.
 This alignment and empowerment of the stakeholder are limited in TradFi.

-One of the first few things you can do with your on-chain funds is to use them for acquiring other digital assets or more sophisticated financial instruments like perpetual futures contracts and options.
+One of the first few things you can do with your on-chain funds is to swap them for other digital assets or more sophisticated financial instruments like perpetual futures contracts and options.

 While centralized exchanges like Binance and Coinbase only allow users to trade in a permissioned and custodial manner, a decentralized exchange (DEX) provides peer-to-peer trading services without a centralized clearing mechanism or external custody of funds.
 Users are able to trade on the existing markets permissionlessly, or alternatively, freely create new markets for their desired assets and make them accessible to everyone.

 The main technical difference between a DEX and a centralized exchange is the design choice for the matching mechanism and how they manage liquidity.
-The most popular DEXs for spot trading adopt automated market makers (AMMs) with different models (i.e. PMM, CPMM, TWAMM, etc.,) where both sellers and buyers trade against a pool of liquidity.
-Uniswap and Sushiswap on Ethereum, Pancakeswap on Binance Smart Chain, Trader Joe on Avalanche, Quickswap on Polygon, basically almost every major spot DEX (with Serum as an exception) is based on a version of AMM —which is convenient since they are all essentially based on Uniswap’s smart contracts.
+The most popular DEXes for spot trading adopt automated market makers (AMMs) with different models (i.e. PMM, CPMM, TWAMM, etc.) where both sellers and buyers trade against a pool of liquidity.
+Uniswap and Sushiswap on Ethereum, Pancakeswap on Binance Smart Chain, Trader Joe on Avalanche, Quickswap on Polygon, many spot DEXes that exist today operate on the concept of an AMM — with a number of them being forks of Uniswap.

-The first iterations for DEXs mainly focused on providing spot trading services.
+The first iterations for DEXes mainly focused on providing spot trading services.
 However, as the industry matured, more sophisticated financial instruments started to join the space.
-Then we witnessed the proliferation of DEXs like dYdX and Perp Protocol with CLOBs for perpetual contracts.
-The potential use cases for DEXs expanded further with the adoption of Opensea as a trading venue for NFTs, trading of more niche financial instruments (e.g. yields) with protocols like Pendle Finance, and even experimentation with AMMs for NFT trading with Sudoswap.
+Then we witnessed the proliferation of more sophisticated DEXes like dYdX, GMX with CLOBs for perpetual contracts.
+The potential use cases for DEXes expanded further with the adoption of SudoSwap as a trading venue for NFTs and trading of more niche financial instruments (e.g. yields) with protocols like Pendle Finance.

-DEXs are the backbone of on-chain activities involving any kind of tangible value transfer.
-They help the industry function in efficient markets by allowing the continuous reevaluation of digital assets.
+DEXes are the backbone of on-chain activities involving any kind of tangible value transfer.
+They help the industry function in efficient markets by allowing the continuous re-evaluation of digital assets.

-Another service widely provided by traditional financial institutions is loaning.
+Another service widely provided by traditional financial institutions is lending and borrowing.
 DeFi applications like Aave, Compound, and Maker focus on connecting users who seek funds (borrowers) with others who want to bring productivity to their idle capital (lenders).
 They achieve that by allowing lenders to generate revenue on their digital assets and borrowers to access liquidity without selling their holdings.

 In contrast to centralized crypto lending platforms like Gemini and Coinbase, decentralized lending markets work permissionlessly through smart contracts, meaning that taking loans, depositing and withdrawing funds, yield distributions, and liquidations are all conducted through code and without the presence of a central authority.

-Although over-collateralization can be an inconvenience for the borrower, loans are still valuable for those who are in need of funds desperately but don’t want to liquidate their stack to access liquidity as loans allow them to avoid the opportunity cost of selling.
+Although over-collateralization can be an inconvenience for the borrower and less capital efficient, loans are still valuable for those who are in need of funds desperately but don’t want to liquidate their stack to access liquidity as loans allow them to avoid the opportunity cost of selling.
+This gives users the option of accumulating assets over the long run while accessing short term liquidity for their immediate needs, an option that institutions offer to the wealthy but is largely inaccessible by the common man.

-The total value locked in lending platforms has been in a sharp decline in recent months due to the market downturn.
+The total value locked in lending platforms has been in a sharp decline over the past year alongside the broader market downturn.
 Yet as of mid-2022, Aave still has more than $10 billion in deposits and serves in more than 30 markets.
 Meanwhile Compound follows it with $3.7 billion TVL and 18 markets.

-On top of countless iterations inspired by Compound and Aave, there are numerous other decentralized money markets experimenting to address specific problems.
-To give a few examples; platforms like MetaLend and JPEG’d focus on NFT-backed loans, fixed income protocols like 88mph and Notional Finance aim to give stable returns on fungible assets, Maple Finance provides uncollateralized loans to crypto institutions, and Abracadabra Finance allows taking loans against interest-bearing assets.
+Beyond the standard lending and borrowing protocols similar to Compound and Aave, there are numerous other decentralized money markets experimenting to address specific problems.
+To give a few examples; platforms like NFTfi and JPEG’d focus on NFT-backed loans, fixed income protocols like Notional Finance aim to give stable returns on fungible assets, Maple Finance provides uncollateralized loans to crypto institutions, and Abracadabra Finance allows taking loans against interest-bearing assets.

-The volatility in crypto is seen as a blessing by the traders, but it is one of the most fundamental barriers practically preventing technology to achieve any kind of mass adoption.
-To make crypto suitable for storing wealth and pursuing commercial activities, the industry created cryptocurrencies with the sole mission to stay pegged to a certain value (e.g. $1) through specific stabilizing mechanisms.
+The volatility in crypto is seen as a blessing by the traders, but it is one of the most fundamental barriers preventing the technology from achieving mass adoption as a currency.
+To make crypto suitable for storing wealth and pursuing commercial activities, the industry created cryptocurrencies with the sole purpose of staying pegged to an underlying asset (i.e. the US dollar, Gold, etc) through specific stabilizing mechanisms.
+Stablecoins constitute the largest portion of decentralized finance and has clear product market fit, with 3 of the top 10 cryptocurrencies by market cap being stablecoins.

 There are three main mechanisms that these price-stable assets can adopt to maintain their peg.
 The most popular and battle-tested one is full collateralization where the coin is completely backed by valuable assets that users can redeem their asset for.
 Top stablecoins in the market such as USDT, USDC, and BUSD are designed to be backed by cash and cash-equivalent real-world assets.
 Meanwhile, DAI is backed by a basket of on-chain assets like ether and USDC.
 There are also niche and experimental fully collateralized stablecoins like UXD which is backed by delta-neutral positions.